 For storing tokens, session information, etc., a database is required.
 Follow the hardware recommendations of your database vendor.
 The hard drive size that should be used depends on if you are using the Curity Security Token Server or if you are only using the Curity Authentication Server.
 In the former case, 100-150 GB is recommended.
 If only the Curity Authentication Server is used, then 50 GB is suggested.

 The following databases are supported:

 The Curity Identity Server can integrate with numerous kinds of repositories for authenticating users and clients.
 It does not store any accounts itself.
 To support authentication, the Curity Identity Server can retrieve user identity data from any of the following:

 Each node is initialized with a startup.properties file.
 This file contains the information for the server to be able to connect to the admin node.
 Such as HOST address and PORT.
 By default the Admin service will listen to 0.0.0.0 on port 6789.
-This port should only be open on the internal network, and not open to the Internet.

 A run-time node can be configured to listen on any port.
 Access to this port from the user’s browser is typically required.
 By default, this is port 8443.

 For administration, the following ports may also need to be open: